-The root of this word comes from the 17th century verb dun which means that a demand payment is made of debt.
-Dunning letters are sent to the clients by following a constant progression which starts from a gentle reminder and later on the tone gets strict in demand of the payment if the client isn’t responding to any of the previous payment messages.
+The origin of this word comes from the 17th-century verb “dun” which means to demand payment of a debt.
+Dunning letters are sent to the clients by following a constant progression.
+They start with a gentle tone, reminding the customer of the payment terms.
+Then escalate to a more strict demand of payment if the client isn’t responding to past letters.

-Now to make sure they have received the first letter of yours, you can take a follow up with them either by mail or a phone call.
-If the reason for non-payment comes out to be the missing invoice, you can settle the matter over the call only.
+Now to make sure they have received the initial Dunning letters, you can take a follow up with them either by mail or a phone call.
+If the reason for non-payment comes out to be the missing invoice, you can settle the matter over the phone.

-The first letter is sent to the client which includes a gentle reminder regarding the missed payment and they should do it soon.
+The first letter is sent to the client which includes a gentle reminder regarding the missed payment and details about the invoices and the services delivered.
 This is followed up by a call or text where you will be showing your concern regarding the reason for late payment and provide them other options of payment if it is feasible for them and you.
 Along with this, make sure you are reminding them about the penalties they could face from delayed payments.